C0mposer/C-Game-Modding-Utility/README.md

 When writing mods for a game, ultimately all we are doing is **changing values in memory**, or **changing the flow of instructions**.
 So how do we talk with in game memory addresses in our code directly?
 #### Symbols
-- **Symbols:** Symbols are in game variables that you want to use, and in game functions you want to call.
+- **Symbols:** Symbols are in game variables that you want to use & in game functions you want to call.
 You can use memory seraching tools similar to Cheat Engine, in combination with debugging emulators and decompilation tools like Ghidra in order to find in game symbols.

 Once you have found symbols you want to use in your mod, you can simply use the **in_game** keyword in order to declare them in your C/C++ code for use like so: